ImtiazKhanDS/notes/Humour/Humour.md

 2. In your darkest moments you gotta find the light.
 3. Don’t be to serious , find humour and laugh at yourself.
 4. You can teach people how to joke , you can teach people idea behind the joke but you can’t teach people to be funny , funniness is inbuilt in the character of a person.

-Discovering the power of humour
+**Discovering the power of humour**

+1. Humour softens whoever is on the other side of conversation
+2.